howerj/libforth/README.md

 This small [FORTH][] interpreter is based on a de-obfuscated entrant into the [IOCCC][] by *buzzard*.
 The entry described a [FORTH][] like language which this derives from.
-You should be able to use this interpreter as a library that you can call from your program, *main.c* is simply a wrapper around the language.
-This is mainly a temporary repository, I will integrate this project into my multicall binary project (and other projects).
+You can use this library to evaluate [FORTH][] strings or as an embeddable interpreter.
+Work would need to be done to get useful information after doing those evaluations, but the library works quite well.

+*main.c* is simply a wrapper around one the functions that implements a simple REPL.

 The original files are in a self extracting archive called *third.shar*, which includes some quite good documentation on how the interpreter works.